-Jay Stasz
+Jay Stasz.

 In November 2015, we entered into an employment agreement with Jay Stasz, to serve as our Senior Vice President of Finance and Chief Accounting Officer, which was amended in January 2018 (together the "Stasz Agreement") in connection with Mr. Stasz's promotion to Chief Financial Officer.
-The Stasz Agreement remains in effect unless terminated by us or Mr. Stasz as further described below.
-Mr. Stasz was granted 50,000 options to purchase shares of company stock under the terms of the 2015 Plan; one-hundred percent (100%) of these options have now vested.
-Under the terms of the Stasz Agreement, Mr. Stasz is entitled to receive an annual base salary of \$300,000, which is re-evaluated annually by our Compensation Committee with the input of the Chief Executive Officer, but may not be reduced below \$300,000.
-In fiscal 2020, Mr. Stasz's annual base salary was \$330,000.
+Under the terms of the Stasz Agreement, Mr. Stasz is entitled to receive an annual base salary of at least \$300,000.

 Mr. Stasz is eligible to receive an annual cash performance bonus based on our ability to achieve certain Company EBITDA targets.
 Currently, if our Company EBITDA is equal to or greater than a maximum for any given year, the bonus is 100% of his base salary; if our Company EBITDA is equal to the target Company EBITDA for a given year, the bonus is 50% of his base salary; and if our Company EBITDA is equal to or less than a minimum threshold for any given year, Mr. Stasz will not be entitled to a bonus for that year.
 Our Compensation Committee may change the manner in which any bonus is determined or calculated with Mr. Stasz's consent pursuant to the agreement.
-Mr. Stasz is also eligible for four weeks of paid time off per year and may participate in our benefit and welfare plans that are available to senior management.
-In addition, Mr. Stasz is entitled to an annual \$12,000 automobile allowance.